5 Good Reasons to Transfer to a Different College

 It may be difficult to put into words your reasons for wanting to transfer.
 Maybe you’ve had trouble finding a good circle of friends.
 Maybe the bulk of your classes are too large and you feel like a little fish in a big pond—or they’re too small and you feel like you’re living in a fishbowl.
 Perhaps you simply don’t click with the campus culture the way you’d hoped to.
 Whatever the case, your school just feels wrong.
 College requires a great deal of time, money, and energy: it’s best to spend yours on a place that you truly love.
 If your school just does not feel like a good fit, don’t feel bad about exploring your options and transferring elsewhere.

-Related: How to Know if You Need to Transfer to a Different College
+Related: How to Know Whether You Need to Transfer to a Different College

 If you’re thinking about transferring, don’t panic.
-Many students go through similar feelings, and it’s healthy to recognize when you’re not getting what you expected out of your current college.
-Your education is important, and treating it like it is sometimes means leaving a school you thought you’d love in favor of a school that will truly fulfill your needs.
+Many students go through similar feelings, and it’s healthy to recognize when you’re not getting what you expected from your current college.
+Your education is important, and treating it like it sometimes means leaving a school you thought you’d love in favor of a school that will truly fulfill your needs.

 Start learning about schools that could be a better fit with our featured transfer college lists!